Impact of black hole spin on low-mass black hole-neutron star mergers: Results

 In the middle panel, we observe that the ejecta velocity exceeds $0.5\,c$ in the polar region, especially for $0^\circ \leq \theta \leq 20^\circ$, and gradually decreases towards the equator, dropping below $0.3\,c$ beyond $\theta = 75^\circ$.
 However, as shown in the right panel, most of the ejected mass is concentrated in the equatorial region ($\theta \geq 75^\circ$), indicating that the bulk of the ejecta is both highly neutron-rich and relatively slow, moving at approximately $0.2$–$0.3\,c$.

-A peculiar behaviour in the $Y_e$ distribution appears around $\theta = 40^\circ$.
-For models with lower black hole spin, $Y_e$ remains low up to this angle and increases beyond it.
+A peculiar behaviour in the $Y_{\mathrm{e}}$ distribution appears around $\theta = 40^\circ$.
+For models with lower black hole spin, $Y_{\mathrm{e}}$ remains low up to this angle and increases beyond it.
 This suggests that in higher spinning configurations, a brighter electromagnetic counterpart could emerge from the polar regions, provided they contain a sufficient amount of ejecta.

 We emphasize that the degree of tidal disruption increases with black hole spin.
-As clearly seen in~\cref{fig:angulardynamical}, more matter is ejected towards the equatorial plane, and in this region, the electron fraction $Y_e$ decreases with spin.
-Although models that include neutrino transport exhibit higher $Y_e$ overall, due to protonization~\citep{reviewkyutoku} via the electron capture process ($\nu_e + n \rightleftharpoons p + e^-$), the observed trend of decreasing $Y_e$ with spin may also be influenced by this same process.
-This can be examined by analyzing the neutrino luminosity and energy of electron neutrinos.
-As shown in~\cref{fig:neutrino}, both the luminosity and average energy of electron neutrinos increase with spin.
-This suggests that the electron capture process becomes more efficient at higher spins, which in turn reduces $Y_e$ in the tidal tail.
+As clearly seen in~\cref{fig:angulardynamical}, more matter is ejected towards the equatorial plane, and in this region, the electron fraction $Y_{\mathrm{e}}$ decreases with spin.
+Although models that include neutrino transport exhibit higher $Y_{\mathrm{e}}$ overall, due to protonization (or leptonization)~\citep{reviewkyutoku} via the electron capture process ($\nu_e + n \rightleftharpoons p + e^-$), the observed trend of decreasing $Y_{\mathrm{e}}$ with spin may also be influenced by a similar interaction process.
+This can be examined by analyzing the neutrino luminosities and energies.
+Our results show that, the average luminosity and the total energy of heavy-lepton neutrinos dominate over all other neutrino species.
+The processes responsible for producing heavy-lepton neutrinos include pair processes, i.e., electron-positron annihilation ($e^+ + e^- \rightarrow \nu + \bar{\nu}$), plasmon decay ($\gamma + \gamma \rightarrow \nu + \bar{\nu}$), and nucleon-nucleon bremsstrahlung ($N + N \rightarrow \nu + \bar{\nu} + N + N$)~\citep{massejection, foucartneutrinoreview}.
+These interactions generate heavy-lepton neutrino-antineutrino pairs and therefore tend to reduce the electron fraction, $Y_{\mathrm e}$.

+As shown in~\cref{table:finalproperties300}, both models $Q2.6a06$ and $Q2.6a07$ exhibit the lowest $Y_{\mathrm e}$ together with the highest total heavy-lepton neutrino luminosities.
+This correlation suggests that enhanced pair processes at higher spin might be responsible for the reduced $Y_{\mathrm e}$ observed in these cases.

+We also estimate the remnant baryonic mass using the fitting formula of~\cite{diskFoucart}.
+As described in~\cref{sec:numericalmethods}, when post-processing the disc masses we map our domain onto a uniform grid.
+On this grid, we compute the mass at both low resolution ($\qty{1}{\kilo\metre}$) and high resolution ($\qty{221}{\metre}$) over a region extending to $\qty{300}{\kilo\metre}$.
+The difference between these resolutions affects the disc mass by at most a few percent for spins up to $a_{\mathrm{BH}} = 0.4$, but the magnitude of this change increases with spin.
+Following the method of~\cite{diskFoucart}, we then calculate the remnant baryonic mass and find good agreement with our results up to $a_{\mathrm{BH}} = 0.6$, except for the \texttt{Q2.6a0} model, which has a very low disc mass.
+If we exclude the outlier model \texttt{Q2.6a08}, our disc mass is about $36$ per cent lower than the estimate from~\cite{diskFoucart}.
+However, when examining the convergence test for this model, the relative error of the disc is $32$ per cent.

+The relative error for the \texttt{Q2.6a0} model is negligible for the MR and LR resolutions.
+As mentioned, the \texttt{Q2.6a08} model yields a higher relative error of $32$ per cent, which is consistent with the results reported in~\cite{massejection}.